35 Invaluable Autism Statistics and Facts for Acceptant 2021

 As many as 5,437,988 people in the US, or 2.21% of the population, are autistic.
 What’s more, autism statistics by state reveal that the highest number of autistic adults resides in Florida (329,131), New York (342,280), Texas (449,631), and California (701,669).
 The lowest number of autistic adults has been recorded in Louisiana, autism rates by state indicate.

 2. One in 54 American children is autistic.

 That translates to 18% per 1,000 children at the age of eight.
 Additionally, autism demographics suggest that ASD affects children and adults of all racial, ethnic, and socioeconomic backgrounds.

 3. Around 40% of autistic children do not speak.

-5. Older parents are more likely to have autistic children.
+6. Older parents are more likely to have autistic children, autism statistics remark.

-9. Mothers who are diagnosed with diabetes and obesity have a 48% chance to have autistic children.
+9. Mothers diagnosed with diabetes have a 48% chance of having autistic children.